rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 My personal summary of the most important Stoic theses:

 1. Dichotomy of control
+    -   Be mindful of what is and what is not in your control.
+    -   If something outside of your control causes you anxiety, you should try accept it and cast the anxiety asside.
 2. The obstacle is the way
+    -   If the cause of your anxiety is within your control, then the best (and really only good) solution is to face it.
+    -   We underestimate what stresses we can face.
+    -   In any circumstance, we have an opportunity to practice virtue, the be excellent.
 3. Reflection
+    -   Wise decisions come from patience and discernment.
+    -   Mindfulness, temperance, journaling, and focusing on what you can do will bring about the best solutions you can.
 4. Preferred indifferents
+    -   Health, wealth, and success are natural to prefer, but they are not necessary for living a good life.
+    -   We can have aspirations and goals, but on the onset we must be ready for failure.
+Much is out of our control.
+    -   Our goal should be to do the best we can, not to have the best outcome.
+    -   Everything is impermanent.
+We are mortal.
+        We will take nothing or nonone with us beyond death.

 >   What should we do then?
 Make the best use of what is in our power,
 >   and treat the rest in accordance with its nature.